lowdanie/lowdanie.github.io/_posts/2024-01-03-fully-homomorphic-encryption.md

 In other words, FHE makes it possible to leverage the computational resources of an untrusted server without having to send it any unencrypted data.

-At first glance it seems like FHE should be impossible.
+At first glance it seems like FHE is impossible.
 Encrypted data should be indistinguishable from random bytes to a person without access to the encryption key.
 So how could such a person perform a meaningful calculation on the encrypted data?